The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Practice Smart Portion Control

-- Measure daily treat allowance in the morning
+- Measure the allowance in the morning and put it in a jar

 Maintain Variety and Interest